By Robert Half, Special for USDR

 Robert Half has reported on salaries yearly since 1950.
 The company gathers data from its specialized recruiters throughout its U.S. offices to compile the Salary Guides.
 Information in the guides is based on the thousands of job searches, negotiations and placements managed by Robert Half’s staffing and recruiting managers, along with the company’s ongoing surveys of executives.
 Continuing or ongoing salaries are not reported because many external factors — such as seniority, work ethic, job performance and training — impact the salaries of full-time professionals as work histories develop.

 About Robert Half

 Founded in 1948, Robert Half is the world’s first and largest specialized staffing firm.
-The company has more than 340 staffing locations worldwide and offers online job search services on its divisional websites, all of which can be accessed atroberthalf.com.
-The site’s Student and New Graduate Center offers resources entry-level professionals can use to start their career search.
+The company has more than 325 staffing locations worldwide and offers online job search services on its divisional websites, all of which can be accessed atroberthalf.com.
+For management and career advice, visit the Robert Half blog at roberthalf.com/blog.